natemella/Paper/Paper/manuscript.md

 Glmnet is made to handle wide data frames.
 Zero values are excluded from the data set in order to be more memory effecient.
 Therefore, the increase in data does not negatively affect the algorithm as much.
 We also observed that binary features such as somatic mutation data did extremely well.
 The algorithm that reached the highest total AUROC was eXtreme Gradient Boosting (Xgboost).
 Xgboost is designed to ________

+**Discussion**
+ - Did we answer our question?
+ - Is it clear how the research fits into the context of what has been done before?
+ - What has been done before?
+ - What are the contributions?

+ - What are the limitations?
+ - What are the next steps?

+ Key findings: how did it relate to what had been done: limitations: next steps

+Our study aimed to find what affects combining various molecular data types would have on Cancer Prognosis.
+Several researchers have combined clinical variables with molecular variables [@yuanAssessingClinicalUtility2014, @xieGroupLassoRegularized2019], however, no one had explored the effects of combining all molecular data types together.
+Here we have developed a technique for successfully combining molecular data.
+This technique differs from multimodal deep learning algorithms made to combine data from various tissues in that it focuses on methods for integrating purely molecular data types [@cheerlaDeepLearningMultimodal2019].
+In addition, researchers hadn't ever performed a cost-benefit analysis of the utility of multiple forms of molecular data.
+Here we explore the full potential of concatenating molecular data types.
+ We also have recommendations of which combinations of molecular data to use with specific machine learning algorithms perform best.

+Moving forward, the step would be to find methods for integrating image data into our model.
+Our analysis is limited in that we didn't feature selection techniques and explore methods of adding data types together based on their predictive probabilities.

 **Conclusion**
  - The best combination of data types and algorithm is unique for each cancer type.
 The safest, cheapest data type option with